MaxPresman/massive-archer/readme.md

 >* Camera / Fileuploader for mobile (only *android*... for now..)

 ### what does it do?
->The basic idea is to take a picture with a mobile phone (android for now) and it will instantly be uploaded to a web browser for other people to watch without long polling and other annoying "old school" methods.
+>The basic idea is to take a picture with a mobile phone (android for now) and it will instantly be uploaded to all
+>desktop web browsers that are currently open on the /browsers webpage.
+Websockets allows us to get rid of long polling and other annoying "old school" methods.
 > This app is quite simple and light, just the way it should be. :)

 ### how to install?